Franklin (TV series): Video games

-Three educational video games, Franklin's Activity Center, Franklin's Reading World and Franklin Learns Math are published by Sanctuary Woods, Multimedia Corporation and released from PC in 1995 and 1996.
+Three educational video games, Franklin's Activity Center, Franklin's Reading World and Franklin Learns Math were published by Sanctuary Woods, Multimedia Corporation and released for PC in 1995 and 1996.
 In 2000, Nelvana and Knowledge Adventure, Inc. developed two PC games, Franklin the Turtle Goes to School and Franklin the Turtle's Clubhouse.
 In 2004, Nelvana also developed an educational PC game called Franklin the Turtle After School.
 Between 2005 and 2006, The Game Factory released Franklin the Turtle and Franklin's Great Adventures in 2005, and Franklin's Birthday Surprise on April 18, 2006.

 CGI series

 On September 27, 2010, Nelvana announced that it had begun production on a new all-CGI Franklin series called Franklin and Friends.
-The series has been ordered for 52 episodes and the characters that return in the series are Bear, Fox, Rabbit, Beaver, Goose, Snail and, naturally, Franklin himself.
+The series has been ordered for 52 episodes and the characters that return in the series are Bear, Fox, Rabbit, Beaver, Goose, Snail and, naturally, Franklin.
 Additionally, the series features a new regular character, Franklin's paternal aunt named Aunt T., described as "quirky".
-The series "features special themes including fun mysteries, Woodland events and outdoor activities."
+The series "features special themes, including fun mysteries, Woodland events and outdoor activities."
 This is a Canada-Singapore joint venture between Nelvana and Infinite Frameworks Pte.
 Ltd.

 The series officially premiered on Treehouse TV on March 4, 2011.
 A US release date had been announced on the Nick Jr. Channel Franklin webpage for February 13, 2012.
 It also premiered in Singapore on Mediacorp on February 15, 2012.